GirijaMishra8077/si2026-analog-notebook-GirijaMishra/m2k-labs/README.md

 ## Procedure

--Displayed the generated waveform on Oscilloscope Channel 1.
+- Displayed the generated waveform on Oscilloscope Channel 1.
--Adjusted the volts/div and time/div settings for a clear display.
+- Adjusted the volts/div and time/div settings for a clear display.
--Measured the peak-to-peak voltage and time period of the waveform.
+- Measured the peak-to-peak voltage and time period of the waveform.
--Calculated the frequency using the measured time period.
+- Calculated the frequency using the measured time period.

 ## Observation